Mhackiori/Mhackiori/README.md

 🎓 | MSc [Cybersecurity][UniPD_CS] (2020 - 2022)<br>
 🎓 | BSc [Information Engineering][UniPD_IE] (2017 - 2020)<br>
 🏭 | Internship @ [Leonardo][Leonardo] (March 2022 - June 2022)

+## 📚 Recent Publications

+- **Francesco Marchiori**, Mauro Conti.
+2023.
+Your Battery Is a Blast!
+Safeguarding Against Counterfeit Batteries with Authentication.
+To be presented in Proceedings of the 2023 ACM SIGSAC Conference on Computer and Communications Security (CCS '23).
+Preprint: https://arxiv.org/abs/2309.03607
+- Marco Alecci, Mauro Conti, **Francesco Marchiori**, Luca Martinelli, and Luca Pajola.
+2023.
+Your Attack Is Too DUMB: Formalizing Attacker Scenarios for Adversarial Transferability.
+In Proceedings of the 26th International Symposium on Research in Attacks, Intrusions and Defenses (RAID '23).
+Association for Computing Machinery, New York, NY, USA, 315–329. https://doi.org/10.1145/3607199.3607227
+- **Francesco Marchiori**, Mauro Conti, and Nino Vincenzo Verde.
+2023.
+STIXnet: A Novel and Modular Solution for Extracting All STIX Objects in CTI Reports.
+In Proceedings of the 18th International Conference on Availability, Reliability and Security (ARES '23).
+Association for Computing Machinery, New York, NY, USA, Article 3, 1–11. https://doi.org/10.1145/3600160.3600182

 ## 💻 Languages and Tools